hibbitts-design/hibbitts-design-org-blog/posts/2017-10-30-grav-theme-template-embedly-card-github-repo-linked-page/post.md

     'twitter:image': 'http://www.hibbittsdesign.org/blog/posts/2017-10-30-grav-theme-template-embedly-card-github-repo-linked-pagee/embedly-card-example.png'
 ---

-This little project is the result of both a current need for my [Fall 2017 CMPT-363 Course Hub](http://paulhibbitts.net/cmpt-363-173/) (notice the _Paul's Web Pick of the Week_ in the sidebar) and wanting to create an example illustrating how Grav natively supports custom content page types and modular content.
+This little project is the result of both a new need for my [Fall 2017 CMPT-363 Course Hub](http://paulhibbitts.net/cmpt-363-173/) (notice the _Paul's Web Pick of the Week_ in the sidebar) and wanting to create an example illustrating how Grav natively supports custom content page types and modular content.

 <a class="embedly-card" data-card-align="left" href="https://github.com/hibbitts-design/grav-theme-template-embedly-card">Grav Theme Embed.ly Card Template and BluePrint GitHub Repository</a>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>